ZacharyATanenbaum/service_framework/README.md

 backup_count=24
 service_loop_min_wait_time=0
 ```
-These Parameters are the same as their command line compatriates.
+These Parameters are the same as their command line counterparts.

 #### Logging
-To log inside of your service file import the logger that's precreated.
+To log inside of your service file import the logger that's pre-created.
 ```
 from service_framework import get_logger